 The County has agreed to comply with the terms of the Securities and Exchange Commission (the "SEC") Rule 15c2-12, as amended (the "Rule"), as it relates to the Bonds.
-The County will agree in separate Certificates, substantially in the forms set forth in APPENDIX D hereto, to provide certain annual financial information to the Municipal Securities Rulemaking Board (the "MSRB"), and to provide, in a timely manner, to the MSRB, notice of occurrence of certain enumerated events with respect to the Bonds, if such event is applicable and material.
+The County will agree in separate Certificates, substantially in the forms set forth in APPENDIX D hereto, to provide certain annual financial information to the Municipal Securities Rulemaking Board (the "MSRB"), and to provide, in a timely manner, to the MSRB, notice of occurrence of certain enumerated events with respect to the Bonds, if such event is applicable and/or material.
+The County has retained Digital Assurance Certification, LLC to assist it in performing its obligations under its various continuing disclosure undertakings.
 The specific nature of the annual financial information and the information to be contained in the notice of material events is specified in "APPENDIX D - Forms of Continuing Disclosure Certificates.